Democrats wrestle with alleged misconduct in their own house

 President Donald Trump on Tuesday gave Alabama Senate candidate Roy Moore the benefit of the doubt and argued that what matters most is keeping the seat in the GOP's hands and making sure Democrat Doug Jones, whose positions on crime, gun control and immigration the president trashed, doesn't get to the Senate.

+Rep. Kathleen Rice, D-N.Y., called on Conyers to resign, becoming the first of his Democratic colleagues to do so.
+Rice said in a statement on Wednesday that she had reviewed the allegations against Conyers and concluded "they’re as credible as they are repulsive."

+"Harassment is harassment, assault is assault.
+We all know credible allegations when we hear them, and the same is true of hypocrisy," she added.

-No Democratic lawmakers have yet called on Conyers, who has denied any wrongdoing, to resign, though at least one has said he should step down from his post as the top Democrat on the powerful House Judiciary Committee while the ethics probe is underway.
+Conyers has denied any wrongdoing.
+At least two House Democrats — Reps.
+Gregory Meeks of New York and Raul Grijalva of Arizona — have said he should step down from his post as the top Democrat on the powerful House Judiciary Committee while the ethics probe is underway.

-As they confront some of the first examples of allegations against in the post-Harvey Weinstein era, Republican and Democratic politicians are setting a precedent for how the parties are likely to handle of future allegations, which many expect to come.
+As they confront some of the first allegations against them in the post-Harvey Weinstein era, Republican and Democratic politicians are setting a precedent for how the parties are likely to handle future allegations, with many expecting more to come.

 Two women have accused Sen. Al Franken, D-Minn., of groping them, prompting Democratic leaders and Franken himself to call for a Senate Ethics Committee investigation, which has forestalled most high-level talk of resignation for the moment.